Hic-Tayfour/Python/README.md

 # Python
 Repository for Python projects in Spyder: Academic work and exploring Python functions for data analysis.

-Welcome to our repository dedicated to academic projects and Python exploration using Spyder in Anaconda!
+Welcome to my repository dedicated to academic projects and Python exploration using Spyder in Anaconda!

 What You'll Find Here: